BabylonJS/OldDocumentationSite/content/features/component/Position,_Rotation,_Scaling.md

 ---
 ID_PAGE: 22041
-PG_TITLE: 04.
-Position, Rotation, Scaling
+PG_TITLE: '04.
+Position, Rotation, Scaling'
+title: 'Positioning, Rotating, Scaling'
+abstract: ''
+slug: position_-rotation_-scaling
+redirects:
+  - /overviews/how_rotations_and_translations_work
+  - '/tutorials/position,_rotate,_translate_and_spaces'
 ---

 # Positioning, Rotating and Scaling

 There are a variety of ways within Babylon.js to position, rotate and scale a mesh, from simple methods to the use of matrices.
 All of which depend on you knowing which [frame of reference](/features/Frame_Of_Reference), either the **world axes** or the **local axes**, is being used.